GOFIRST-Robotics/NorthStar_Taproot_Edu/docs/Tank-Drive.md

 ## Hardware

-The chassis is a fundamental subsystem for all RoboMaster robots.
+The chassis is a fundamental subsystem for many RoboMaster robots.
 Our 2022 standard chassis consists of the following hardware:

-* Main microcontroller.
+- Main microcontroller.
 The [microcontroller](https://en.wikipedia.org/wiki/Microcontroller) used on the standard is the [RoboMaster type A Board]().
 The microcontroller has peripherals to interact with all other hardware subsystems including the chassis subsystem.
-* Four motor controllers ([RoboMaster C620 motor controllers]()).
-The motor controllers are wired to the microcontroller so the main microcontroller can send commands to the microcontroller using a protol called [CAN])().
+- Four motor controllers ([RoboMaster C620 motor controllers]()).
+The motor controllers are wired to the microcontroller so the main microcontroller can send commands to the motor controllers using a protocol called [CAN]().
-  Furthermore, the motor controllers send motor information to the main microcontroller.
-This information includes information about the velocity of the motor and the rotational position.
+  Furthermore, the motor controllers send motor information to the main microcontroller using the same protocol.
+This includes information about the measured velocity of the motor and the motor shaft's rotational position.
-* Four motors ([RoboMaster M3508 motors]()).
+- Four motors ([RoboMaster M3508 motors]()).
 Each motor is connected to the motor controller.
 The motor takes commands from the motor controller and sends information back to the motor controller.
 Each motor is connected to a [mecanum wheel]().